King-Lewy/Speedy-Go-Kart/README.md

 ![Full Go-Kart Assembly](Images/Go-kart%20picture.png)

 ## Inspiration
 The biggest question is why.
 I started this project because my friends and I found a lawnmover on the side of the road during spring clean-up.
-I joked to my friends that we should build a go kart during the summer when we have lots of time, so we can have a summer project
+I joked to my friends that we should build a go kart during the summer when we have lots of time, so we can have a summer project.

 When we got out of school, I brought up making a go kart out of the lawnmower, and I had mixed reactions from my friends.
 I decided that I wanted to make the go kart either by myself, or with a friend that wanted to work on it a lot with me.
 I then did some research about what I should use for the lawnmower go-kart, and how fast it would go.
 I found out that it wouldn't go very fast, so I started to transition to the next phase of my project.
 #### Getting Parts